nishanil/Dev-Days-HOL/00 Quickstart/WeatherApp/Readme.md

 Before executing the labs be sure to setup your macOS or Windows machines as mentioned in the Lab Setup guidelines.
 The steps & screenshots in this guide focuses on Visual Studio development in Windows.
 However, the same labs can be executed in Xamarin Studio on a macOS too.

-When you rung the app, the iOS simulator should start and load the app with blank screen.
-Now you are all set up to write some code!

 ### Android